-Of course, there are several autographed and memorabilia rookie cards that trump the Young Guns as far as value, but such Cadillac sets as The Cup and Panini Dominion aren't an option for a lot of collectors.
+Of course, there are several autographed and memorabilia rookie cards that trump the Young Guns as far as value, but such Cadillac sets as The Cup aren't an option for a lot of collectors.
 Young Guns rookies are and that's why they're so important to the hobby.

-View the hottest eBay Young Guns auctions.
-Below that is a list of the top Upper Deck Hockey Young Guns through 2012-13.
+View the hottest eBay Young Guns auctions below.
+After that is a list of the top Upper Deck Hockey Young Guns through 2012-13.

 Like his Penguins teammate, Crosby, Evgeni Malkin is one of the NHL's greatest scorers.
 Also like Crosby, injuries have been a regular part of his career.
 That hasn't stopped collectors from consistently paying more than $60 for his first Upper Deck hockey card.